MHT: THE NEW TERM FOR HRT

 The risks of MHT

 Although MHT is the most effective treatment for the symptoms of menopause, as with all medications it has other risks and benefits.
 Overall, advice from medical experts is that the benefits of MHT outweigh the risks for healthy women experiencing symptoms during menopause.
+When considering the added risks of taking MHT, many of them are rare and are comparable to other risk factors such as being overweight or drinking alcohol.

 Breast cancer is the most common cancer in Australian women, and 1 in 7 will develop it during their lifetime.
-The additional risk from taking MHT is very small and appears to be mostly associated with the progestogen component of MHT.
+The additional risk from taking MHT is small and appears to be mostly associated with the progestogen component of MHT.

 For women taking oestrogen-only MHT, the risk of breast cancer is lower than for women taking combined MHT.
 It is thought that there is either no increased risk, or a very small increased risk for these women.

-Oral MHT doubles a woman’s baseline venous thromboembolism (VTE – or blood clots) risk.
+Oral combined MHT doubles a woman’s baseline venous thromboembolism (VTE – or blood clots) risk.
 However, the absolute risk of VTE for women on oral MHT is low, increasing to ~2 per 1000 women per year compared to 1 per 1000 women per year in non-users.
 The absolute risk will be higher in women with co-existing VTE risk factors such as smoking and obesity.
 The risk of VTE also increases with age.

 Overall, the risks of MHT must be considered in perspective for each woman and balanced against the benefits.
 The choice of MHT should be individualised to minimise risk and guided by the severity of symptoms.
 Your doctor can help you understand the MHT treatment plan according to your individual needs, symptoms and risk factors.